redwoodjs/redwood/tasks/e2e-background-jobs/README.md

 # E2E Background jobs

-This script runs an E2E style test against the redwood jobs feature.
+This script runs an E2E style test against the Redwood Jobs feature.
 Testing that jobs can be setup, generated, scheduled and executed.

 ## Usage